yiweihsu/mix-flow/README.md

 - Mixing as state, not plugins.
 - AI modifies state via JSON patches.
 - Every change becomes a commit in the history.
-- Web Audio API provides real-time preview (no server-side audio processing).
+- Web Audio API handles audio processing (no server-side audio processing).

 ## MVP Notes

 - No authentication.
 - No database (in-memory state only).
 - LLM calls are stubbed.

+### Preview Mode

+- Preview mode is visual-only by design.
+- Audio playback is intentionally disabled.
+- Audio is preserved automatically during render/export.
+- This matches professional VFX / motion tools (AE, Nuke, TouchDesigner).

 ## Run locally